The denouement and an epilogue are literary devices

 Unless you know what you are doing, it could leave readers extremely dissatisfied.
 They could feel let down after reading hundreds of pages that lead to an open ending.

 Following a period of intense climax, a well-written ending or denouement should begin to let your reader come down slowly from all the action.

-A critical point for writers to remember is Chekhov’s Gun.
+Another critical point for writers to remember is Chekhov’s Gun.